daveyc/KotlinPrintServer/README.md

-Simple TCP server written in Kotlin to read line delimited JSON from a socket and print the stdout.
+Simple TCP server written in Kotlin to read line delimited JSON from a socket and print to stdout.

 ## Build
 ```shell